tutrit/kb/art/post/Key_Dates_In_Java_History.md

 ## [1984] James Gosling join Sun Microsystems
 ![](./Key_Dates_In_Java_History/03.png)
 <div component="text-block">
-In October of 1984, at the age of 29 years a Canadian computer scientist James Arthur Gosling Gosling started working for Sun Microsystems.
+In October 1984, at the age of 29 years a Canadian computer scientist James Arthur Gosling Gosling started working for Sun Microsystems.

 Before that, He had written a version of Emacs called Gosling Emacs (Gosmacs), built a multi-processor version of Unix for a 16-way computer system, and developed several compilers and mail systems.
 </div>